WHEN ANIMALS SUFFER NEGLECT

 – castration takes away the spirit/soul of the animal

-– female dogs will be healthier if they have one litter of pups and then get castrated (which is then rarely done)
+– female dogs will be healthier if they have one litter of pups and then get castrated (which is then rarely or never done)

 – other male dogs will think my male dog is a female if he is castrated